gilch/hissp/docs/lissp_whirlwind_tour.rst

    "Comment(content='comments are parsed objects too!')"

-   _#"Except for strings and tuples, objects in Hissp should evaluate to themselves.
-But when the object lacks a Python literal notation, the compiler is in a pickle!
+   ;; Except for strings and tuples, objects in Hissp should evaluate ;; to themselves.
+But when the object lacks a Python literal notation, ;; the compiler is in a pickle!
-   "
    #> builtins..float#inf
    >>> __import__('pickle').loads(  # inf
    ...     b'Finf\n.'